Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - I want to be able to navigate the site easily and understand what it is for.
 - I want to be able to browse for products I would like to buy.
 - I want to be able to buy products without logging in.
-- I want to see a wide range of products displayed in an easy to see format.
+- I want to see a wide range of products displayed in an easy-to-see format.
-- I want to site to work on all screen sizes depending on what device I use.
+- I want the site to work on all screen sizes, depending on what device I use.

 #### A Returning User
-- I want to be able to log into the site and see what I have previousley ordered.
+- I want to be able to login to the site and see what I have previously ordered.
-- I want to be able to find the products I like quickley with a search function.
+- I want to be able to find the products I like quickly with a search function.
-- I want to be able to leave a review of the company,products and my customer experince.
+- I want to be able to leave a review of the company, products and my customer experience.
-- I want to be able to access the companys social media to share with my freinds and family.
+- I want to be able to access the company's social media to share with my friends and family.

 ### Strategy
-- The aim of the site is to be an easy to access and use E-commerce store.
+- The aim of the site is to be an e-commerce store which is easy to access and use.
-- The site allows users to purchase items, log into thier own account and leave comments.
+- The site allows users to purchase items, log into their own account and leave comments.

 ### Scope
-- Provide an easy to navigate, easy to use E-Commmerce site.
+- Provide an easy to navigate, easy to use e-commmerce site.
-- Allow users to search for specific products within the database.
-Also search specific types of products.
+- Allow users to search for specific products within the database, and search specific types of products.
-- Provide users a space to add thier feedback to the website/products.
+- Provide users a space to add their feedback to the website/products.

 ### Structure
 #### Interaction Design